skyguy126/traffic_inference/docs/index.md

 ### **1.5 Challenges**
 List the main technical, practical, or methodological challenges.

+Implementing the proposed system presents several challenges.

+- Data Fusion: The system must reliably associate events from two very different sources.
+Encrypted traffic cues are noisy and lack direct identifiers.
+Determining which vehicle caused it is non-trivial, especially if multiple vehicles are in range.
+We mitigate this with assumptions listed in the below section and by probabilistic association (using distance-based soft assignments in the Kalman filter).
+- Timing and Synchronization: The perimeter and interior data streams must be synchronized to within a fraction of a second.
+We run CARLA in synchronous mode and timestamp all events, but in the real world network delays could desynchronize signals.
+- Kalman Filter Tuning: We maintain separate noise models for edge vs. interior observations (edge cameras give precise location, interior side-channel gives coarse info).
+Tuning these noise covariances is challenging.
+If interior data is weighted too high, tracking will jitter; too low and interior cues might be ignored.
+- Multi-Target Scalability: As vehicle count grows, the association problem (which car triggered an interior event) becomes harder.
+An optimal assignment (we considered the Hungarian algorithm) is needed when multiple events and vehicles coincide.
+Ensuring the tracker doesn’t mistakenly merge or swap tracks under crowded conditions is difficult.
+- Appearance Variability: Our cross-camera re-identification uses visual appearance embeddings to maintain a global vehicle identification across different edge cameras.
+Variations in lighting or similar-looking cars can lead to ID switches.
+We address this by using a cosine similarity threshold, but choosing a robust threshold for all conditions is non-trivial.
+- Privacy and Ethics: On a non-technical front, using side-channel data raises ethical questions: even if we aren’t decrypting video, inferring activity from someone’s camera feed could be sensitive.
+We must consider how to deploy such a system transparently and with consent.

 ### **1.6 Metrics of Success**
 What are the specific, measurable criteria for evaluating your project?